khronokernel/Getting-Started-With-OpenCore/README.md

 ![AboutThisMac](https://i.imgur.com/MFq1qGr.png)

-# Making Clover your Main Boot-Loader
+# Making OpenCore your Main Boot-Loader

 So now you're ready to completely switch What you'll want to do is completely scrub your system of Clover.
 The main things to keep in mind is:
 * Clover is on your Boot Drive (duh)